sudoom/k8s_gray/README.md

 Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.

+You should deploy kubernetes cluster using azure DevOps.
+Deploy 2 instances of application to it(webbapp_dev, webapp_stage).
+Deploy graylog.
+Web apps and graylog should be deployed to separate node pools and use namespaces created specifically fo them.
+Applications should send messages to GELF HTTP Graylog input protected by TLS.